 Selection of judges

-For 2020 competitions, Pipe Bands Queensland has agreed to invite some prominent, high-level players that aren’t qualified in the Pipe Bands Australia system as judges.
+Pipe Bands Queensland invites some prominent, high-level players that aren’t qualified in the Pipe Bands Australia system as judges to judge our competitions.

 Pipe Bands Australia’s rules allow for the use of people without Advance Certificates, so this operates within the national rules for competitions.

-This will offer several benefits to promoters and bands – it will reduce the cost of competitions for promoters, and increase the variety of feedback provided to bands to assist them with continuous musical improvement.
+This offers several benefits to promoters and bands – it reduces the cost of competitions for promoters, and increases the variety of feedback provided to bands to assist them with continuous musical improvement.

-The Queensland State Championships (to be held during The Gathering in 2020) will only use PBA Qualified Judges.
+The Queensland State Championships (usually held during The Gathering in Ipswich in May) only uses PBA Qualified Judges.

 For a full list of Rules that apply to competitions administered by Pipe Bands Queensland, visit our Rules page.